 This budget respects the constraints of the current economic environment.
-A portion of the increase in the budget is to support unavoidable inflationary increases in ongoing activities.
+A portion of the planned expenditures in the budget will support unavoidable inflationary increases in ongoing activities.
 The one area of expansion that serves as the primary exception to this general rule is financial aid, described below.